Music and Artistic Director / The Latvian National Symphony Orchestra

-In the 22/23 season Tarmo Peltokoski will conduct the Hong Kong Philharmonic, Toronto Symphony Orchestra, RSB Berlin, the Hallé, Konzerthausorchester Berlin, Düsseldorfer Symphoniker, Göteborgs Symfoniker, San Diego Symphony and the Orchestre national du Capitole de Toulouse.
-He will return to Eurajoki Bel Canto Festival to conduct Tristan und Isolde.
+In the 22/23 season Tarmo Peltokoski has conducted the Hong Kong Philharmonic, Toronto Symphony Orchestra, RSB Berlin, the Hallé, Konzerthausorchester Berlin, Düsseldorfer Symphoniker, Göteborgs Symfoniker, San Diego Symphony and the Orchestre national du Capitole de Toulouse and the Los Angeles Philharmonic at the Hollywood Bowl.
+He returned to Eurajoki Bel Canto Festival to conduct Tristan und Isolde.

-He has and will work with soloists such as Yuja Wang, Asmik Grigorian, Matthias Goerne, Jan Lisiecki, Julia Fischer, Golda Schultz, Martin Fröst and Sol Gabetta.
+He has and will work with soloists such as Yuja Wang, Asmik Grigorian, Matthias Goerne, Jan Lisiecki, Julia Fischer, Golda Schultz, Martin Fröst, Janine Jansen, Leonidas Kavakos, Chen Reiss and Sol Gabetta.

 Tarmo Peltokoski began his studies with professor emeritus Jorma Panula at the age of 14 and studied with Sakari Oramo at the Sibelius Academy.
 He has also been taught by Hannu Lintu, Jukka-Pekka Saraste and Esa-Pekka Salonen.

 Also an acclaimed pianist, he studied piano at the Sibelius Academy with Antti Hotti.
 His piano playing has been awarded at many competitions and he has appeared as a soloist with all major Finnish orchestras.